rmit-sdo-2024-s2/S3791361-S3925811-assignment-1/README.md

 - Git

 ### Problem Alpine is Facing
-Alpine Inc. has been facing several challenges due to the lack of an automated deployment process.
+Alpine Inc. has faced several challenges due to the lack of an automated deployment process.
 These challenges include missed releases, production bugs, and reduced team morale.
-The introduction of a CI pipeline addresses these iss>
+Introducing a CI pipeline addresses these issues by automating key development processes.
 ### CI Pipeline Overview
 The CI pipeline will trigger automatically when any push or pull requests are made on any branch.
-The pipeline has multiple stages, all of which play a different role in ensuring bug free code.
+The pipeline has multiple stages, all of which play a different role in ensuring bug-free code.

 - **Linting:** Will ensure code quality by identifying and flagging issues early in the development process.
 - **Unit testing:** Will allow for individual components to be tested and ensure they work as expected without any bugs.
 - **Code Coverage:** Will ensure that the codebase is adequately tested.
 - **Artifact Generation:** Produces deployable builds that can be consistently deployed to various environments.
-- **End-to-end testing:** Will simulate real world user interactions to validate the applications functionality from start to finish.
+- **End-to-end testing:** Will simulate real-world user interactions to validate the functionality of the application from start to finish.

 ### How to Run the CI Pipeline
 The CI pipeline will automatically run on GitHub actions upon the following: